merlijn/amony/README.md

 # Amony

-A simple web app that scans a local directory for `.mp4` files and allows you to browse & play them in a web browser.
+A simple web app that scans a local directory for `.mp4` files and lets you browse & play them in a web browser.

-See the screenshot below:
+Example screenshot:

 ![](docs/screenshot-2021-08-27.png)

 A live demo is available at [https://amony.nl](https://amony.nl).
 It is running on single [GCE](https://cloud.google.com/compute/) `e2-micro` instance.

-All example videos were sourced from the [Pexels](https://www.pexels.com).
+(All example videos were sourced from the [Pexels](https://www.pexels.com))

 # How to use